 Metadata is information that describes an item.
-In Portal for ArcGIS, an item's metadata is created, edited, and viewed on the item page.
+In ArcGIS Enterprise, an item's metadata is created, edited, and viewed on the item page.
 Item details include the title, the type, and the source, author, last modified date, thumbnail, and tags.
 It can also include additional information such a summary and description, how accurate and recent the item is, and restrictions associated with using and sharing the item.
 This information can help others discover and validate the usefulness of the items.
 Within ArcGIS, metadata is saved with the item it describes.
 It is copied, moved, and deleted with the item.

 Providing standards-based metadata with your item helps people learn about the item and decide if they want to use it.

 If an organization has enabled metadata, item owners can include additional standards-based metadata for their items.
 Item owners use the built-in metadata editor on the item to include additional metadata and store it in ArcGIS metadata format.
-The ArcGIS metadata format contains fields that can store all content in all metadata standards supported by ArcGIS, including all FGDC metadata content, all ISO 19139 metadata content, all North American Profile metadata content, and all INSPIRE metadata content.
+The ArcGIS metadata format contains fields that can store all content in all metadata standards supported by ArcGIS, including all FGDC CSDGM metadata content, all ISO 19139 metadata content, all North America Profile metadata content, and all INSPIRE metadata content.
 The ArcGIS format also stores item properties such as thumbnails that is not included in these official metadata standards and profiles.

 - From the My Content tab of the content page, click the title of the item for which you want to include metadata.